Menu

 Changes in Assignments - Your work could change for any number of reasons.
 If the result is that you must learn new systems or new skills, the time this takes may affect your retention rating.

 Designation - During retention exercises, employees who are rated R3 may also be “designated” by management.
 This specific term used on your retention notification means that in the event of layoff, you would not be eligible for priority recall.
 Employees who are “designated” must receive an “Employee Improvement Action Plan” from their manager.
 This document is required to identify the specific conditions leading to the “designation,” and identify improvements which the manager deems necessary to avoid “designation” in the future.
-The manager is required to have on-going discussions with the employee about the employee’s progress under the Employee Improvement Action Plan
+The manager is required to have on-going discussions with the employee about the employee’s progress under the Employee Improvement Action Plan.

-Retention Appeals
+Retention appeals

 Employees have a right to “appeal” their assigned retention rating if they: